UK's "It's a cracker" comic Frank Carson dies at 85

 Despite battling a long illness, he was performing until December, and one of his final performances was before British Queen Elizabeth's husband the Duke of Edinburgh.

-Carson was an active charity campaigner, and was recognised by the Roman Catholic Church when he was awarded a Papal Knighthood of the Order of St Gregory by Pope John Paul II.
+Carson was an active charity campaigner, and was recognized by the Roman Catholic Church when he was awarded a Papal Knighthood of the Order of St Gregory by Pope John Paul II.

 He is survived by his wife Ruth, a daughter and two sons.